Martinair Flight 495: Attention in the media

 The disaster at Faro happened a few months after the crash of El Al Flight 1862, in an Amsterdam neighbourhood.
-Although the crash at Faro was more deady, it received relatively little media attention.
+Although the crash at Faro was more deadly, it received relatively little media attention.

 Survivors felt that too little attention was being given to their experience from the crash.
 They united as the "Anthony Ruys Foundation", after the name of the aircraft, to engage with the media.
 This foundation was dissolved in May 2011.

 On 16 January 2016, the Dutch current affairs program EenVandaag aired an episode about the disaster.
 In the broadcast, a former technical controller from Martinair stated that, sometime before the date of the flight and under great pressure from his supervisors, he had signed a form in which the replacement of a landing gear of the aircraft was postponed for a third time.
 Such a postponement could only be granted twice.
 The episode included an interview with attorney Jan Willem Koeleman, who assisted victims and survivors, detailing he had discovered that an archive of the Aviation Council should remain secret.
 CDA member of parliament, Pieter Omtzigt, called this "very inappropriate" and demanded that the government ask for clarification.

-In popular culture
+Trivia

 Martinair Flight 495 was featured on season 22 of the Canadian documentary series Mayday, in the episode titled "Peril over Portugal".